burak-gundogdu/dynamic-counter/README.md

-# dynamic-counter
+# Dynamic Counter
 A simple modular Python counter with custom user input and step values.

-This is a simple Python program that counts from 0 up to any number entered by the user, using any step value.
+- This is a simple Python program that counts from 0 up to any number entered by the user, using any step value.
-The purpose of this project is to practice basic Python concepts such as functions, loops, user input, and input validation.
+- The purpose of this project is to practice basic Python concepts such as functions, loops, user input, and input validation.

-What the program does
+# What the program does

-Asks the user to enter a limit number
+- Asks the user to enter a limit number

-Asks the user to enter a step value
+- Asks the user to enter a step value

-Prints all numbers from 0 up to the limit using the given step
+- Prints all numbers from 0 up to the limit using the given step

-Checks whether the input is valid
+- Checks whether the input is valid

-Uses functions to keep the code clean and organized
+- Uses functions to keep the code clean and organized

-How to run
+# How to run

-Install Python on your computer
+- Install Python on your computer

-Download or clone this repository
+- Download or clone this repository

-Open a terminal in the project folder
+- Open a terminal in the project folder

-Run the following command:
+- Run the following command:

-python counter.py
+- python counter.py

-Enter the numbers when asked
+- Enter the numbers when asked

-Files
+# Files

-counter.py — main program file
+- counter.py — main program file

-README.md — project explanation
+- README.md — project explanation

-Possible future improvements
+# Possible future improvements

-Adding reverse counting
+- Adding reverse counting

-Adding animated counting
+- Adding animated counting

-Creating a simple graphical interface
+- Creating a simple graphical interface

-Creating a web version using Flask
+- Creating a web version using Flask

-Saving results to a log file
+- Saving results to a log file